csnover/dojo-boilerplate/README.md

     which java
     which node

-If at least `java` is available, you’re ready to go; `cd` to your project directory and follow the Quick Start instructions above.
-If Java is missing, you will need to install it.
-Node.js is optional, but will reward you with much faster builds.

 A brief tour
 ------------

+* All of the application's source goes in `src`.
+It will be built into `dist`.
+* Build profiles for the build system go in `profiles`.
-* The starting point of the boilerplate is the file at `src/index.html` for the client, and `src/server.sh` for a server running Node.js.
-These files are responsible for loading the Dojo loader and the application’s bootstrapper script.
+* The entrypoint of the demo application is the HTML file at `src/index.html`.
-* The file `src/app/run.js` is your application’s bootstrapper script.
-In it, you can configure paths, packages, and other configuration options that should apply to both the client and the server.
-By default, this file simply configures paths and packages and then loads `src/app/main.js` (by way of the second `[ 'app' ]` argument).
-* The file `build.sh` takes your application files and builds them for production use using the Dojo build tool.
-It depends on the presence of the build profile at `profiles/app.profile.js`.
+* The `build.sh` script takes your application files and builds them for production use using Stylus and the Dojo build system.
+It depends on the presence of an application build profile at `profiles/app.profile.js`.
-* The file `src/app/resources/app.css` contains import statements to load the CSS for Dojo’s Claro theme. _If you are not using Dijit widgets, you probably want to remove these imports!_
+* The file `src/app/resources/app.styl` contains all the CSS for the application.

 Useful resources
 ----------------